brignano/ccsu-senior-project-spring-2021/docs/Scope.md

 <h3>/getClaims</h3>

-> This should return all of the claims based on the search criteria
+> This should return all of the claims filtered by the (optional) search criteria

 <h4>Request</h4>